-ublic sector workers and our unions have been under OSA does not spend any of your union dues on would diminish our rights and decrease our benefits. contribution to our Political Action Committee (OSA They foster a view of the public sector that undermines PAC).
-The money is used to support political candidates our dignity and dismisses our contribution to American who help either our members or workers in general. society.
+ublic sector workers and our unions have been under our dignity and dismisses our contribution to American who help either our members or workers in general. society.

 working people should take such attacks lying down. expect newspaper editorials in favor of the tax cut, Fighting back is appropriate and necessary.
 It involves commentary by the Manhattan Institute and the Citizens organizing new members, educating the members we Budget Commission in favor of the tax cut, and lobbying already have, working with other municipal unions for by corporations for the tax cut.
 When City workers go the benefit of all City workers and fighting for a vision of without reasonable pay raises for years, as under Mayor our City that serves working people, not just the one Bloomberg, we can expect media applause for "cost percent.
 And, yes, it requires involvement in the political containment." process.